swift-conductor/conductor-client-python/README.md

-# Netflix Conductor SDK - Python
+# Swift Conductor SDK - Python

 The `conductor-client-python` repository provides the client SDKs to manage:
 1. Task workers